joonarafael/visualpathfinder/documentation/user_manual.md

 - Start: Select the start tile.
 Only one start tile may exist at a time, so the old one will be removed.

-- Finish: Select the goal tile.
+- Finish: Select the end tile.
 Only one goal tile may exist at a time, so the old one will be removed.

 - Eraser: Erase wall tiles and turn them into regular path tiles.